 Alabama football coach Nick Saban whining about unscrupulous agents in big-time athletics is no different from a college administrator expressing grave concern about graduation rates or, for that matter, a ruthless oil baron claiming to be a lifelong environmentalist.

+Such notions are disingenuous, if not indicative of moral bankruptcy.
 In all cases, it's a hollow protest against the very system that keeps their hands a gorgeous shade of green.

 Yet recent days and weeks have delivered new rounds of hand-wringing, head-scratching and solemn ignorance, along with a dash of fiery indignation.
 The NCAA nailed USC with severe penalties for cheating, and the school responded with promises to sanitize itself.
 Accusations are flying all over the SEC about benefits provided by agents, with the general response being that they are a particularly filthy and rabid species of rodent.